How To Breed Rabbits – The Complete Step By Step Guide

 Wait a few minutes and try again when the buck has the energy.

 Many people rebreed (I do as well) after an hour to increase the number of eggs released to increase litter size.
-The times I only get one fall of from the buck the litter does seem to be smaller.
+The times I only get one fall off from the buck the litter does seem to be smaller of there is no litter born at all.

-How To Tell If A Rabbit Maiting Is Successful
+How To Tell If A Rabbit Mating Is Successful

-This isn’t true for all does but her mood should get a little better after about a week of being bred.
+Since does that are ready to be bred are often grumpy, this isn’t true for all does, her mood should get a little better after about a week of being bred.
 She is probably not sweet yet but she should chill out a little.

 Your doe’s mood should start to get better the closer she comes to delivery.
 Some does become very sweet by day 20 or so.

 Your pregnant doe should start getting wider after about 14 days.
 If this is her first litter you might not notice for another week.
-By the time your doe reaches her 3rd week of pregnancy you should notices a nice large belly and even some movement.
+By the time your doe reaches her 3rd week of pregnancy, you should notice a nice large belly and even some movement.
 Almost like her belly is rolling like a hotdog warmer.
-This is most noticeable when the doe is laying out flat and her belly is out to one side.
+This is most noticeable when the doe is lying out flat and her belly is out to one side.

 I am flat-out not good at palpating mainly because I raise such a large breed the babies can hide almost almost anywhere inside the doe and they are easy to miss.